1916 United States presidential election: Results

-Electoral results

 The electoral vote was one of the closest in U.S. history – with 266 votes needed to win, Wilson took 30 states for 277 electoral votes, while Hughes won 18 states and 254 electoral votes.
-Wilson was the second of just four presidents in United States history to win re-election with a lower percentage of the electoral vote than in their prior elections, the other three were James Madison in 1812, Franklin D. Roosevelt in 1940 and 1944 and Barack Obama in 2012.
+Wilson was the second of just four presidents in United States history to win re-election with a lower percentage of the electoral vote than in their prior elections, after James Madison in 1812, Franklin D. Roosevelt in 1940 and 1944 and Barack Obama in 2012.

 Wilson's popular vote margin of 3.1 percent was the smallest attained by a victorious sitting president since 1812 and retained that status until 2004.
+This was the only election between 1896 and 1948 in which the national margin of victory was under 5 percentage points.
 The total popular vote cast in 1916 exceeded that of 1912 by 3,500,000.
-The very large total vote was an indication of an aroused public interest in the campaign.
+The large total vote was an indication of an aroused public interest in the campaign.
 It was larger in every section, notably in the East North Central section.
 Some of this was due to the extension of suffrage to women in individual states.
 In Illinois, for example, the total vote was one million greater than in 1912.
 It increased by more than 260,000 in Kansas, and in Montana, it more than doubled.
 Wilson's vote was 9,126,868, an increase of nearly 3,000,000.
 There was a gain in every section and in every state.
 Hughes, the nominee of the united Republican Party, polled more votes by nearly 1,000,000 than had ever been cast for a Republican candidate.

 Among the third-party candidates, Benson's vote dropped to a little over half of what Eugene Debs had earned at the previous election, though this would still represent the best-ever showing of any Socialist candidate other than Debs.
 Hanly's performance would mark the last time the Prohibition Party exceeded one percent of the popular vote, with the party quickly declining into irrelevance after the passage of the Eighteenth Amendment in 1919.